sethgrid/go-vCheck/README.md

 ##Environment Variable

 vCheck uses a Personal GitHub Access Token to make http requests to GitHub.
-See http://developer.github.com/v3/auth/#basic-authentication for OAuth Tokens.
+See http://developer.github.com/v3/auth/#basic-authentication for information on OAuth Tokens.
+To create a token, go here: https://github.com/settings/applications

 You can set the environment variable by exporting it or setting it when calling vCheck as shown in the example usage.